alexskp/lem-in/README.md

     L3-1
     alex@acer:~/Dropbox/dev/lem-in$

-For more comfortable viewing the program result you can use visualise.py - graphical visualiser written in python.
+For more comfortable viewing the program result you can use visualise.py - graphical interactive visualiser written in python.
 You can get it from
 [alushenk's](https://github.com/alushenk/lem_python_in) lem-in repository.

 usage example: